markusfisch/ScalingImageView/README.md

 		android:layout_height="match_parent"
 		android:src="@drawable/your_drawable"/>

-Or just from source:
+Or from java:

-	ScalingImageView scalingImageView = new ScalingImageView( context );
+	ScalingImageView scalingImageView = new ScalingImageView(context);

 Changing the scale type must happen in source since reading attributes would require a [declare-styleable][styleable] resource and a bit of